 Maybe you decide to wait to live your Canada dream until your children are older.
 Think about it again!
 Preteens and teens might not appreciate family time and would prefer places with excellent cell service and internet, which is not guaranteed in Canada’s wilderness.

 When you travel with children, advanced booking is recommended, especially if you want to travel during the summer months with everybody else.
 During that time booking a fly-drive package or arrange a car rental or RV rental with one of the major rental companies might be a good idea.
 For a special rental deal, you have to plan an off-season trip.

 In Canada, babies need a rear-facing infant safety seat, while children under 18 kg must be in a forward-facing car seat.
 Car rental places rent out children’s car seats for fairly high rates.
 Check on it before you sign any papers.

 Children between 18 kg and 36 kg should have a booster seat.
 Seatbelts can be used as soon as a child is either 36 kg, 145 cm tall or eight years old.

 Fast food places are around every corner in Canada’s larger centres, but less so in small backcountry towns.
 As appealing as these places are once in a while, a better choice is to cook your own meals if you’re travelling in a camper or staying in a cabin with cooking facilities.
-Some B & Bs and Airbnb’s will also let you cook.
+Some B & Bs will also offer cooking facilities.

 Stock up at a Supermarket when you pass through a city or larger town, where you will find a huge selection of everything you can think of.
-Find some markets on the way for fresh local fruit and vegetable and home-baked treats.
-Markets are fun, even for kids.
+Find markets on the way for fresh local fruit and vegetable and home-baked treats.
+Local markets are fun, even for kids.